DSPS Processes and Procedures

 1. Requesting: After seeing a DSPS counselor and determining eligibility, a student submits a request for alternate media to Thomas Dowrie in the DSPS

 If Braille is required, or if we have to convert a textbook for you that we determine isn't available through our normal database services, then we request that you provide a syllabus or class reading schedule so that if we produce your textbook in parts, we can do so in a timely manner.
+Being added as an Observer to your course in Canvas may be granted to Thomas as well for more convenient access to course materials (Thomas will work with your instructor on that).
 Other requests for alt media, including Braille, tactile imagery, enlarged print, file conversion, or audio, are also made through Thomas Dowrie in the DSPS.
 You may come by the ACE (Building 2400) in person; to ensure Thomas is available, appointments are highly recommended.
 You can contact Thomas via email at tdowrie@chabotcollege.edu.

-2. Processing: For e-text, if available, a digital version of your book will be requested from one of several online databases to create the format best suited to your need
+2. Processing: For e-text, if available, a digital version of your book will be requested from one of a few online databases to create the format best suited to your need

 Other requests (i.e. Braille, tactile images) are processed by Thomas on campus.

-Over 90% of books requested are normally available, however, if your book is not available, you may need to arrange to send it to Thomas so it can be processed into a digital version.
-After processing is finished, you can have the book back.
+Over 95% of books requested are normally available, however, if your book is not available, Thomas may need to request an accessible PDF from the publisher.
 All requests should be processed within two weeks, although many are completed much sooner.
 Students are encouraged to make their requests as soon as possible rather than waiting until well into the semester, etc. Thomas will contact you by email or phone to inform you that your files are ready.

 NOTE: we do not provide "audio books," or books pre-recorded by a human voice.
 E-text files can be loaded into free reader applications (Windows and Mac OS) that produce live, computer spoken audio.
 MP3 or WAV files can be created from books we source, however the voices that are reading the text are still synthesized, or computerized.
 Students will need to work with Thomas to identify exactly what type of voice they will want to use before an entire book is created from audio.
 This process also adds time it takes to complete the request.